Roger Black: Athletics career

 In the final event of the Tokyo Championships, the men's 4 × 400 relay was billed as a two-way contest between the Great Britain team and the United States team.
 In an unusual change of tactics, the GB team members decided to put Black on the opening leg, followed by Redmond, then John Regis and, on anchor, the 400 m hurdler Kriss Akabusi.
 Black later explained the tactics were to put him as first runner to give the team a lead or at least keep the team in close contention.
-Black's leg was 44.6 from a standing start.
+Black's leg was 44.6 from a block start.
 Redmond's leg was 44.1, though he conceded the lead to Quincy Watts.
 Regis followed Everett round the third lap, clocking 44.3.
 While Everett handed to Pettigrew with a two-metre lead, Regis handed to Akabusi.
 Akabusi sat in behind the World Champion Pettigrew for the first 200 m of the final lap, closed around the crown of the final bend and then the much improved Akabusi kicked past Pettigrew in the final 80 m to pull off a spectacular victory, winning in a time of 2:57.53 – a British and European record time.

 Black set a new British Record of 44.37 seconds on 3 July 1996 in Lausanne, Switzerland.
 This was subsequently broken a year later by Iwan Thomas who shaved 0.01s from Black's time.
 Fellow GB athlete Mark Richardson also equalled Black's mark in 1998.
 As of July 2022, Black's time still stands as the third fastest of all time recorded by a British runner.

 His greatest individual achievement in track and field was in the 1996 Olympics in Atlanta when in the final of the 400 m he finished in second place behind Michael Johnson, winning the silver medal in the process.
 However, partly due to injuries, he never rediscovered this form, and subsequently retired from the sport only two years later in 1998 after he was not selected for the 1998 European Championships.

 Black was coached by Mike Smith and Mike Whittingham, and was sponsored by Reebok.